Rolf Landerl

 Rolf Martin Landerl (born 24 October 1975) is an Austrian professional football coach and a former player.
-He is the manager of Admira Wacker.
+He is the current head coach of Austria Klagenfurt.

 Coaching career

 Landerl worked from 2010 to 2011 as a youth coach for VfB Lübeck while he still played for the club.
 In 2011, Landerl joined SV St. Margarethen as a player and he was also hired as an individual coach at the academy of his former club, Admira Wacker.
 In November 2012, he was appointed player-manager for St. Margarethen.
 He left St. Margarethen in the summer 2013.

 On 4 July 2013, Landerl was appointed manager of FC Admira Wacker Mödling Amateure.
 In January 2016 VfB Lübeck confirmed, that Landerl would return to the club for the 2016–17 season as the club's new manager.

-On 4 June 2021 he returned to Austria and was hired by Horn.
+On 4 June 2021, he returned to Austria and was hired by Horn.
+In November 2022, he was appointed head coach of Admira Wacker.

+In June 2024, he took charge of Klagenfurt II.
+A year later, he was promoted to head coach of the first team of Austria Klagenfurt.

+Personal life

+Landerl was born in Vienna, Austria, to a Finnish mother and an Austrian father.
+He has a dual citizenship of Austria and Finland.